 For social media, Chapter 4 mentions Facebook and Instagram, the most popular social sites by members and users.
 There are many more, as you know.
 Their ranking varies on what metrics are used.
 The Fan Base gives us the rank, as noted on the chart here.
 Most Used and Most Popular are given different rankings.
 If you are looking at Internet Use, YouTube comes to the top of the list but for User Base and Popularity, Facebook is #1 as shown in the Digital Information World Chart here.

-Chapter 4 does not study the entire range of social accounts and their specific roles.
+Chapter 4 of Digital Media does not study the entire range of social media for travel.
+It does not research specific accounts and their roles, benefits and disadvantages.
 We are adding bonuses on these for book buyers as there is much information we can add to help you plan a strategy.
-So keep watching this space.
+So keep watching this Markhat for blogs and bonus material.

 Bonuses are listed on the site: MarketingHotelsTourismOnline.com/digitalmedia/